CS639-Data-Management-for-Data-Science/s25/p4/README.md

 :outbox_tray: To get credit for this question, you are required to include the screenshot of the page `Destinations` in Airbyte WebUI in your submitted report, the connection should be healthy.
 You should also clearly show the `e-mail` and `name` of your account in the screenshot.
 The example screenshot is as follows:

 ![Airbyte destination](./images/Airbyte_destinations.png?)
-**Note**: Your screenshot will include 2 (**new note**: this should be 2 and not 3) destinations unlike this example screenshot.
-We'll be updating this screenshot sometime soon.

 #### Q8: Data Preview on Snowflake (0.5 points)